-- (A) Transaction having conflict of interest - (B) Illegal conduct or irregularity or significant deficiency in the internal control system. - (C) Violation of laws relating to the Securities and Exchange, regulations of the Stock
+(C) Violation of laws relating to the Securities and Exchange, regulations of the

 Exchange of Thailand or laws relating to Company's business.
-Should the Company's Board of Directors or executives did not resolve the matter withinthe established time period, any one of the Audit Committee members may report of the saidtransaction or action to the Securities and Exchange Commission (SEC) or the Stock Exchange of Thailand.
+Should the Company's Board of Directors or executives did not resolve the matter within the established time period, any one of the Audit Committee members may report of the said transaction or action to the Securities and Exchange Commission (SEC) or the Stock Exchange of Thailand.